Coleopter: Early experiments

 The first design of an aircraft clearly using the coleopter concept was developed during World War II.
 From 1944 on, the Luftwaffe was suffering from almost continual daytime attacks on its airfields and was finding it almost impossible to conduct large-scale operations.
 Their preferred solution was to introduce some sort of VTOL interceptor that could be launched from any open location, and there were many proposals for such a system.
-Heinkel conducted a series of design studies as part of their Heinkel Wespe and Heinkel Lerche programs.
+Heinkel conducted a series of design studies as part of their Wespe and Lerche programs.
 The Wespe intended to use a Benz 2,000 hp turboprop engine, but these were not forthcoming and the Lerche used two Daimler-Benz DB 605 piston engines instead.
 Nothing ever came of either design.

 In the immediate post-war era, most VTOL research involved helicopters.
 As the limitations of the simple rotary wing became clear, teams started looking for other solutions and many turned to using jet engines directly for vertical thrust.
 SNECMA, now Safran Aircraft Engines, developed a series of such systems as part of the SNECMA Atar Volant series during the 1950s.
 To further improve the design, SNECMA had Nord Aviation build an annular wing and adapted it to the last of the Volant series to produce the SNECMA Coléoptère.
 The Coléoptère first flew on 6 May 1959, but crashed on 25 July and no replacement was built.
 Even in this limited testing period, the design showed several serious problems related to the high angular momentum of the engine, which made control tricky.

 In the US, Hiller Aircraft had been working on a number of ducted fan flying platforms originally designed by Charles H. Zimmerman.
 The Hiller VXT-8 Coleopter was a proposed annular wing VTOL aircraft designed in the late 1950s, inspired by the French SNECMA Coléoptère.
 After some early successes, the Army demanded a series of changes that continued to increase the size and weight of the platform, which introduced new stability problems.
 These generally required more size and power to correct, and no satisfactory design came from these efforts.
 Instead, Hiller approached the Navy with the idea of building a full coleopter design.

 This emerged as the Hiller VXT-8 which was significantly similar to the SNECMA design, although it used a propeller instead of a jet engine.
 However, the introduction of turbine-powered helicopters like the Bell UH-1 Iroquois so significantly improved their performance over piston-powered designs that the Navy lost interest in the VXT-8 in spite of even better estimated performance.
 Only a mock-up was completed.